 - Call a friend or someone you trust to come and be with you.
-If you don’t feel like talking to someone you know, you can call our helpline or the National Rape Crisis line on 0808 802 9999 (open between 12 noon – 2.30pm and 7 – 9.30pm any day of the year and also between 3 – 5.30pm on weekdays).
+If you don’t feel like talking to someone you know, you can call our helpline or the National Rape Crisis line can give you information about your local services, on 0808 802 9999 (open between 12 noon – 2.30pm and 7 – 9.30pm any day of the year).

 - Get checked medically.
 If you have serious injuries, such as bleeding (especially from your vagina) or severe bruising you can call 999 and ask for an ambulance, or go to A&E for immediate treatment.

 - You don’t have to tell anyone what happened if you don’t want to, but bear in mind that the staff might not be able to treat you as effectively if they don’t know what caused your injuries.